WestedCrean/astroPaper/README.md

 - [ ] make better frontend with p5.js
 - [ ] delete old wallpapers
 - [ ] choose the right wallpapers to set up
+- [ ] automatically run the script after a certain amount of time